MekMilan/spoiler-tag-troll-tool/README.md

 # Discord Spoiler Tag (troll tool)
 A simple tool to troll your friends with: Discord Spoiler Tag :D

+(OBS: yeah im bored so lets have some fun with friends)

 ## What do u need
 - [AutoHotKey](https://www.autohotkey.com/)